Industrial Society and Its Future: Contents

-At 35,000 words, Industrial Society and Its Future lays very detailed blame on technology for destroying human-scale communities.
+At 35,000 words, Industrial Society and Its Future lays very detailed blame on technology in and of itself for eroding individual freedom and autonomy, destroying human-scale communities, and leading to widespread psychological and physical suffering.
 Kaczynski contends that the Industrial Revolution harmed the human race by developing into a sociopolitical order that subjugates human needs beneath its own.
 This system, he wrote, destroys nature and suppresses individual freedom.
-In short, humans adapt to machines rather than vice versa, resulting in a society hostile to human potential.
+In short, humans adapt to machines rather than vice versa, resulting in a society hostile to human potential, freedom, and dignity.

-Kaczynski indicts technological progress for its destruction of small human communities and the rise of uninhabitable cities controlled by an unaccountable state.
-He contends that this relentless technological progress will not dissipate on its own, because individual technological advancements are seen as good despite the sum effects of this progress.
-Kaczynski describes modern society as defending against dissent an order in which individuals are "adjusted" to fit the system and those outside the system are seen as "bad".
+Kaczynski indicts technological progress for its destruction of small human communities and the rise of inhospitable cities.
+He contends that this relentless technological progress will not dissipate on its own, because individual technological advancements are seen as good despite the sum effects of this progress, and technological growth is beyond rational human control (i.e., autonomous).
+Kaczynski describes modern technological society as totalitarian force—an order in which individuals are "adjusted" to fit the requirements of the system and those outside the system are seen as pathological or "bad".

-This tendency, he says, gives rise to expansive police powers, mind-numbing mass media, and indiscriminate promotion of drugs.
+This tendency, he says, gives rise to expansive police powers, mind-numbing mass media, and indiscriminate promotion of drugs, designed to conform to the needs of the technological environment.
 He criticizes both big government and big business as the inevitable result of industrialization, and holds scientists and "technophiles" responsible for recklessly pursuing power through technological advancements.

-He argues that this industrialized system's collapse will be devastating and that quickening the collapse—before industrialization further progresses—will mitigate the devastation's impact.
+He argues that this industrialized system's collapse will be devastating in the short-term, although quickening the collapse—before technology progresses further—will prevent unmitigated catastrophe for humanity and the biosphere in the future.
 He justifies the trade-offs that come with losing industrial society as being worth the cost.
-Kaczynski's ideal revolution seeks not to overthrow government, but rather, the economic and technological foundation of modern society.
+Kaczynski's ideal revolution seeks not to overthrow governments if unnecessary, but rather, the economic and technological foundation of modern society.
 He seeks to destroy existing society and protect the wilderness, the antithesis of technology.